ahharu/python-mortgage/README.md

   > Why are you wasting your time on this?
 Do you want to refute us when you have no economics knowledge?
 Do you refute your doctor?

 So then the project was born.
-It consists on two different projects:
+Well, i lied, it was TWO projects, because as Team Rocket said, make it double:

 - **Python-mortgage** ( This one ) .
 Easy yaml-based input calculator for investing in real-estate.
 Simply configurable.
 Doesn't support overlapping mortgages, though it could be implemented.
 I skipped this since I don't recommend being that tied to the banks, but up to you folks!
 - **Investment-Forecaster** : Second project which will consist on a yaml-configurable investment forecaster, modular ( you can select which bank products you activate ).
 Probably will use bs4 to get past fund data.